Nanofus/novel.js/README.md

 ### Checkpoints

 By using the `saveCheckpoint` and `loadCheckpoint` commands in scenes or choices it is possible to "tag" scenes so that they can easily be returned to later.
 This is useful when, for example, creating a menu with a "continue game" button.
 Both commands take a name for the checkpoint as a parameter.
 The checkpoint objects are saved to `data.game.checkpoints`, so they are saved when the game is saved.
-The objects have two values: `name`, which is the checkpoint's name used in the commands, and `scene`, the scene it refers to.
+The objects have two values: `name`, which is the checkpoint's name used in the commands, and `scene`, the name of the scene it refers to.

 Checkpoints do not affect the player's items or stats.
 Use saving and loading to reset them.